Copyleaks is an advanced cloud platform for tracking and tracing content online. Copyleaks enables various content related usages:

 Copyleaks can benefit anyone who ever published or wrote textual content.
 Whether you wrote a short assignment for school or own a small blog, or you work for a big publishing company or academic institution, you have to protect your content from plagiarism and make sure it is original.
 Our 3 main services were developed for these groups:

 Copyleaks offers a free scan of textual content for plagiarism up to a limit of 10 pages a month, which equals 10 Copyleaks credits (a page contains up to 250 words).
 For higher volumes you can find the plan that fits your needs and purchase credits.
-The links to the different plans: Academic Plans, Businesses Plans, Academic API plans, Businesses API plans, Websites API plans.
+The links to the different plans: Education Plans, Businesses Plans, Academic API plans, Businesses API plans, Websites API plans.

 You can you contact us here.
 You can also reach us at 1-855-633-9355.
 We would be happy to hear any thoughts, suggestions, or remarks you might have.